davidrhoden/davidrhoden-basic-netlify/timeline/headless-hookers/headless-hookers-saint-jan-11-2008.md

 ---
 title: Headless Hookers played at The Saint.
 date: 2008-01-11T08:00:00.000Z
-summary: I stayed up all night to catch a morning plane.
 excerpt: I stayed up all night to catch a morning plane.
 category: rock
 image: /static/img/rock/headless-hookers-saint-poster-jan-11-2008.jpg